chemnteach/regression_modeling/README.md

    - Prompt you to select your CSV file
    - Display all numeric columns with statistics
    - Ask you to select your target variable by number (no typos!)
-   - Ask if you want to run stacking ensemble analysis
 4. Run all remaining cells (or Kernel → Run All)
+   - Stacking ensemble analysis runs automatically (optimized for ~1 hour runtime)
 5. Find outputs in the project directory:
    - `feature_importance_scores.csv` - Feature rankings
    - `Feature_Analysis_Report_YYYYMMDD_HHMMSS.xlsx` - Comprehensive 3-tab report